 Shoes for Tennis

-• There is a removable foam padded insole and a full-length EVA Midsole.
+- The shoe features a removable foam-padded insole and a full-length EVA Midsole.

 6